kylpo/react-playbook/deep-dives/wip-HOC.md

 Note: Redux's `connect(mapStateToProps, mapDispatchToProps)(MyComponent)` is also a HOC, it just looks a bit more fancy because it is also using currying.

 # Considerations when building your own
-First of all, you may not need to - our community may've already built it!
+First of all, you may not need to!
+Our community may've already built it.

 [Recompose](https://github.com/acdlite/recompose), for example, is a popular HOC utility belt that provides many useful HOCs, like `pure()` and `onlyUpdateForKeys(['prop1', 'prop2'])` to easily set up `shouldComponentUpdate`s.
 As its docs say, "think of it like lodash for React."

 If you are building your own though, be sure to:
 - pass `props` that aren't related to your HOC, so it will play well with other wrappers
 - hoist `static`s so the original component's API is not compromised.
 You might like [hoist-non-react-statics](https://github.com/mridgway/hoist-non-react-statics) for this.
 - provide a debug label using `displayName`
 - `ref`s aren't passed through, so use `refNode` pattern.
 (TODO: link to refs article)

+---

 Props to [Official Docs](https://facebook.github.io/react/docs/higher-order-components.html#convention-pass-unrelated-props-through-to-the-wrapped-component) for greatly improving its HOC documentation!